 Athletes already categorised at the corresponding level or above, can either use the full requirements for uncategorised Athletes as a combination or the Minimum Eligibility Requirements according to their Athlete's categorisation.

 The Minimum Eligibility Requirements must be achieved as a combination according to the following table:

 Unified Format:

-CCI1 Intro NF requirements only CCI1 -Intro All Athletes NF requirements only
+CCI1 -Intro All Athletes NF requirements only

 Short format: incl.
 MER obtained as per NF Requirements